Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Abstract

 \section{Abstract}

 Mainstream unsupervised anomaly detection algorithms often excel in academic datasets, yet their real-world performance is restricted due to the controlled experimental conditions involving clean training data.
 Addressing the challenge of training with noise, a prevalent issue in practical anomaly detection, is frequently overlooked.
-In a pioneering endeavor, this study delves into the realm of label-level noise within sensory time-series anomaly detection (TSAD). \b{This paper presents a novel and practical end-to-end unsupervised TSAD when the training data are contaminated with anomalies.
+In a pioneering endeavor, this study delves into the realm of label-level noise within sensory time-series anomaly detection (TSAD).
+This paper presents a novel and practical TSAD when the training data is contaminated with anomalies.
 The introduced approach, called TSAD-C, is devoid of access to abnormality labels during the training phase.
-TSAD-C encompasses three modules: a Decontaminator to rectify the abnormalities (aka noise) present in the training data, a Variable Dependency Modeling module to capture both long-term intra- and inter-variable dependencies within the decontaminated data that can be considered as a surrogate of the pure normal data, and an Anomaly Scoring module to detect anomalies.} Our extensive experiments conducted on three widely used physiological datasets conclusively demonstrate that our approach surpasses existing methodologies, thus establishing a new state-of-the-art performance in the field.
+TSAD-C encompasses three modules: a Decontaminator to rectify anomalies present during training and swiftly prepare the decontaminated data for subsequent modules; a Long-range Variable Dependency Modeling module to capture long-range intra-variable and inter-variable dependencies within the decontaminated data that is considered as a surrogate of the pure normal data; and an Anomaly Scoring module that leverages insights of the first two modules to detect all types of anomalies.
+Our extensive experiments conducted on four reliable, diverse, \br{and challenging} datasets conclusively demonstrate that TSAD-C surpasses existing methods, thus establishing a new state-of-the-art in the TSAD field.